-The first thing I encountered of any significance was of GREAT significance.
+The first thing I met of any significance was of GREAT significance.
 San Juan Capistrano has extended the bike trail from Reata Park all the way to Calle Arroyo, which means cyclists do not have to brave the “Ortega choke point” anymore.

 The Crown Valley bridge over Arroyo Trabuco actually has some nice architecture to it and affords a good view of the valley it crosses as long as you are on a bike or on foot and able to see it.
 The view from the cars is not so interesting.